 This book changed the way I thought about morals, beliefs, and communication.
 Presented as a philosophy of morals—such as surveying the different types of morals we see in cultures—this book craft-fully made me think about my own moral compass.
 What do I value?
 Where do I place my values?

 We make decisions without critical thinking, and are masters at explaining our decisions with rationality.
 We have this (shared) illusion that our beliefs are based in rationality, and thus when we disagree, we hit roadblocks.
 How can they possibly believe that?
 There is a solution, however; it may be why conservative talking points convince more people than liberal ones.
 Read this if: you're often frustrated how others place their values, and you want to learn empathy towards them.

 An appropriate start to my media diet.
 This book isn't nearly as conspiratorial as you'd think.
 Rather, it's a study of incentives: how are different forms of media incentivized?
 I deeply respect the work that good journalists do, but unfortunately, that's not what pays the bills for the news outlets.
 Since subscriptions are down, we're in a feedback cycle where poorly-researched, quickly-written hype pieces get more attention than actually impacting journalism.
 Read this if: you're curious about reducing media consumption.

-RatingsThese are entirely subjective, based on my enjoyment of the content.
-Don't read too much into this unless you trust my judgement.
+RatingsThese are entirely subjective, and roughly try to capture the personal enjoyment and usefulness to me, and how likely I'd recommend it to others.
+Don't read too much into this unless you love my judgement.
 Rough guidelines: